- Dit evenement is voorbij.

 16:00 – 16:05 Introduction of ACAF and the subject by Michel Kerres

 16:05 – 16:25 Each expert has 5 minutes to talk about their expertise

 16:25 – 16:55 Discussion between experts and moderator

 To register for this event, please fill in the form below

-This will be the forth meeting of the Asia Current Affairs Forum (ACAF).
-For reports on the previous events, see: http://leidenasiacentre.nl/event/asia-current-affairs-forum-acaf-project-south-china-sea-disputes-workshop/; http://leidenasiacentre.nl/report-workshop-chinas-19th-party-congress/.
+This will be the fourth meeting of the Asia Current Affairs Forum (ACAF).
+For reports on the previous events, see: https://leidenasiacentre.nl/event/asia-current-affairs-forum-acaf-project-south-china-sea-disputes-workshop/; https://leidenasiacentre.nl/report-workshop-chinas-19th-party-congress/.